Divija2612/modular_furniture_booking_website/README.md

-# 🛋️ Decor-X — Modular Furniture Booking Website
+# 🛋️ Decorex — Modular Furniture Booking Website

 > **"You Dream, We Deliver"** — Transform your space with premium modular furniture.

-The Modular Furniture Booking Website is a simple and elegant web application that allows customers to explore different furniture categories and place booking requests by providing their personal details and delivery address to purchase products from Decor-X.
+The Modular Furniture Booking Website is a simple and elegant web application that allows customers to explore different furniture categories and place booking requests by providing their personal details and delivery address to purchase products from decorex.
 ---

 ## 🌐 Live Preview